marimo-team/awesome-marimo/README.md

 - [mopaint](https://github.com/koaning/mopaint) - Widget that feels like MSPaint that allows you to draw.
 - [modraw](https://github.com/koaning/modraw) - Widgets built on top of [tldraw](https://www.tldraw.com/) that allow you to draw.
 - [wigglystuff](https://github.com/koaning/wigglystuff) - Creative widgets for explorable explanations.
-- [marimo-scipy-utils](https://github.com/hbmartin/marimo-scipy-utils) - Utility functions for creating interactive marimo components with scipy distributions.
+- [marimo-scipy-utils](https://github.com/hbmartin/marimo-scipy-utils) - Utility functions for creating interactive marimo components with SciPy distributions.

+### Deployment

+- [jupyter-marimo-proxy](https://github.com/jyio/jupyter-marimo-proxy) - Enables the JupyterLab launcher to launch marimo.
+- [marimo-operator](https://github.com/marimo-team/marimo-operator) - Kubernetes operator for deploying and managing marimo notebooks with persistent storage and resource control.

-## Projects Using marimo
+### Projects Using marimo

 - [marimo agents](https://github.com/marimo-team/marimo/issues/3916) - Using agents in marimo.
 - [marimo on deepwiki.com](https://deepwiki.com/marimo-team/marimo) - An AI-generated wiki of the marimo codebase, with chat support.